Salix x holosericea

 USES: Structures, fences, furniture.
 It is also suitable for biofuel production.
 Great for bee-keepers because of the abundance of nectar available.

 Taxonomists appear to be in disagreement over Salix x holosericea and Salix x smithiana.

 The confusion lies in which of these two Salix viminalis hybrids is a cross with Salix caprea and with Salix cinerea!
 I have observed is that Salix x holosericea has raised areas under the bark (striae) under the bark as does Salix cinerea.

 Salix x holosericea growing in the nursery, with strong vigorous shoots

-that one would expect from any S. viminalis hybrid.
+that one would expect from any Salix viminalis hybrid.
 Mid October

-Catkins bursting out of the gray bud scales inherited from S. cinerea.
-Early April
+Catkins bursting out of the gray bud scales inherited from Salix cinerea.

 Female catkins of this hybrid shown in different stages of development.

 Bees are attracted by the scent of nectar.
 Early May.

 Mature leaves in late summer with dark green upper surfaces and red petioles (leaf stems).